azinneera/Homework1/README.md

 **How To**

 List all the items in the folder and notice the file names beginning with a dash meaning that we should adjust the command.
-Given that there is only one human-readable file in the directory, using wildcard type in the command *** file ./* *** to identify the file with ASCII characters.
+Given that there is only one human-readable file in the directory, using wildcard type in the command ***file ./*/*** to identify the file with ASCII characters.
 This should show the only human-readable file as -file07.

 Read the password, terminate the SSH session and login to next level.